 About Solar Energy: Solar energy is the cleanest and most abundant renewable energy source available, and the U.S. has some of the richest solar resources in the world.
 Modern technology can harness this energy for a variety of uses, including generating electricity, providing light or a comfortable interior environment, and heating water for domestic, commercial, or industrial use.

 Information on the size, ranking and generated capacity of the U.S. solar industry.
-Latest report: Second Quarter 2013, released September 12, 2013.
+Latest report: Fourth Quarter 2013, released March 5, 2014.